WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Lightning:

-A dream of a storm, great dark clouds rolling without wind or rain, while lighting forks, every one identical, rent the earth.Great dark clouds have been covering the sky since the start of The Gathering Storm,.
-They may deliver a lightning attack at the Last Battle or to mark its commencement.
-They haven’t yielded any rain.
+A dream of a storm, great dark clouds rolling without wind or rain, while lighting forks, every one identical, rent the earth.Great dark clouds have been covering the sky since the start of The Gathering Storm, and turned into a storm during the Last Battle which the Windfinders kept at bay with the Bowl of Winds.

 Egwene, Aviendha and Rand created a smaller scale storm to bring lightning in the battle for Cairhien, and Rahvin did so in Caemlyn.
-However, the largest lightning battle so far was probably Rand’s forces against the Seanchan in Altara.
+However, the largest lightning battle was probably Rand’s forces against the Seanchan in Altara and his defense of Maradon.

 Elayne and Nynaeve: